-Statistics show that family caregivers on average hit the wall after about 6 months of playing nurse.
+Statistics show that family caregivers, on average, hit the wall after about 6 months of playing nurse.
 At the same time, their lives and everything else that

-Regarding the costs of providing care, there are direct costs such as doctors, nurses and therapists, but also the indirect costs of lost wages for family care givers.
+Regarding the costs of providing care, there are direct costs such as doctors, nurses and therapists, but also the indirect costs of lost wages for family caregivers.
 Elder clients often tell me that they don’t want to become a burden on their children at any time.
-That burden could be financial, time or both.
+That burden could be financial, time, or both.

 In recent years, I thought that LTC insurance will be as ubiquitous as health insurance is today.
 But unfortunately for seniors, that is not true.
 Premiums have been rising materially throughout the past decade and underwriting has become more stringent.
 Most policies leave the door open for future rate increases, which indeed scares buyers.

 Your options to better contain the cost of your LTC coverage are quickly dissipating in the insurance marketplace.
-For the past several years, as evidence lead professionals to believe that premiums were set to rise, the advice frequently went to shorter payment periods such as 10 or 20 pay policies or policies that provide a refund of premiums for coverage never used.
+For the past several years, as evidence led professionals to believe that premiums were set to rise, the advice frequently went to shorter payment periods such as 10 or 20 pay policies or policies that provide a refund of premiums for coverage never used.
 Limited pay policies have become very rare in the marketplace today with only a few companies still willing to underwrite that risk.
 Return of premium policies still exist, but require a much larger premium outlay in order to generate the cash for the insurer to fund the guarantee.

 Insurance markets are constantly changing and evolving.
 The outlook for LTC insurance still calls for rising premiums, and should cause anyone concerned about the impact of long term illnesses to take another look.